-3. Assessment/Prerequisites
+3. ASSESSMENT

 You may need to meet certain course prerequisites prior to registration.
 Check individual course requirements.
-All sample tests can be downloaded from the internet, including English, Math and Chemistry exams, at www.piercecollege.edu/students/assess/.
-Bring proof of prerequisite courses completed at other colleges to the Assessment Center in the Student Services Building.
-Questions?
-Call (818) 719-6499.
+All sample tests can be downloaded from the internet, including English, Math and Chemistry exams, at www.piercecollege.edu/offices/assessment\center/

-4. Counseling
+4. COUNSELING/PREREQUISITES

-Make an appointment well in advance of registration.
+See a Counselor well in advance of registration.
 Ask about degree and major requirements.
-Visit the Transfer Center.
+Bring proof of prerequisite courses completed at other colleges to the Counseling Office in the Student Services Building.

-5. Registration
+5. REGISTRATION